sjd-1214/Ping-Pong-Assembly/README.md

 ## License

 This project is open-source and free to use for educational and personal purposes.
 Contributions and suggestions are welcome!

+---

+For those interested in learning about Assembly language, or for further assistance on any of the Assembly topics, feel free to reach out to me at **sjdgithub1214@gmail.com**.

+Please note that any personalized assistance or detailed explanations will be provided as a **paid service**.